snhgamedev/snhgamedev.github.io/README.md

 ## Southern New Hampshire Game Developer Meetup

 Our user group is focused on making video games.

-To receive notifications about our meetings, join the [SNHGameDev Meetup](https://www.meetup.com/Southern-NH-GameDev-Group/).
-For the latest information, bookmark this page!
+To receive notifications about our meetings, you have two choices!

+1. Join our **Discord Server** by following the directions below!
+Discord is the active site.
+2. Join the [SNHGameDev Meetup](https://www.meetup.com/Southern-NH-GameDev-Group/) on Meetup.com.
+We post announcements to help people in the area find us, but main discussion is happening on the Discord,.

 ```
 Join our Discord server by (1) signing up and (2) joining by entering this